Labour disputes in China mainly show the following characteristics:

 If there is a dispute about the implementation of a collective contract, an application may be filed with the labour dispute arbitration committee to seek arbitration under the law.
 The resolution procedure is basically the same as that used for individual labour disputes.

 III TYPES OF EMPLOYMENT DISPUTES

-According to the Law of the People's Republic of China on Labour-dispute Mediation and Arbitration, labour disputes that arise between employers and employees within the territory of the People's Republic of China mainly fall within one of the following categories:
+According to the Law on Mediation and Arbitration of Labour Disputes, disputes that arise between employers and employees within the territory of China mainly fall within one of the following categories:

 - disputes arising from the confirmation of labour relations;

 - disputes arising from the conclusion, performance, alteration, cancellation or termination of labour contracts;

 - disputes arising from expulsion, charge, resignation or severance;